Krish-Mahajan/Machine-Learning-Algorithms/README.md

-# Data Science Projects
+# Machine-Learning-Algorithms
-Projects as part of Coursera Data Science Specialization and other courses.
+Various Machine-Learning-Algorithms implemented from scratch as per part of Academic Assignments/Projects and other Data Science online certifications.